7flash/bun-powershell-autoclicker/README.md

    - Position the cursor over the first and second corners of the target area and press ENTER to capture.

 3. **Capture Possible Colorings:**
+   - Move your cursor away from the selected rectangle and press ENTER before capturing.
    - Capture multiple possible colorings for the defined area by following the prompts.
    - Specify similarity thresholds and monitoring intervals as needed.